 - 1. Please complete Part 1 to the best of your ability before starting Part 2 (you will need the background knowledge from Part 1 to use and build on in this section) - 2.
 Be sure to work in a group, if this is possible, to share and discuss ideas! - 3.
 Don't be scared by the apparent length of some of the questions often, a lot of typing is needed to steer you in the right direction, so the point we are trying to make gets across. - 4.
 You are able to choose some questions out of each of the sections (although we won't be upset if you do them all!)

-We hope this makes the study more enjoyable and beneficial. - 5.
+3 We hope this makes the study more enjoyable and beneficial. - 5.
 Because you can choose, be sure to share (now and up at YC) your ideas and discoveries from this section! - 6.
 Answer questions on separate pieces of paper.
 There is basically no space for your answers. - 7.
-Try to get your hands on "Teenagers of the Bible" and read it! (pg 8-98) It's an easy read and we guarantee you won't rearet it! - 8.
+Try to get your hands on "Teenagers of the Bible" and read it! (pg 8-98) It's an easy read and we guarantee you won't regret it! - 8.
 Be sure to pray for God's guidance as you study His word and as you seek to live the lessons and principles you discover!

 We would like to thank everyone who helped us - in so many different ways - put this workbook together.
-Most importantly, we thank our Heavenly Father for recording the life of Joseph in His Word, to allow us to learn from our Brother's wonderful example.
-Please feel free to contact either of us, if you have any comments, questions or difficulties...or to share some points with us!
-We look forward to sharing ideas with you during the week of the Youth Conference, God willing.
-May God bless and guide each one of us as we endeavour to learn and live these wonderful lessons of perseverance, faith, forgiveness and love.
+Most importantly, we thank our Heavenly Father for recording the life of Joseph in His Word, to allow us to learn from our brother's wonderful example.

+May God bless and guide each one of us as we endeavor to learn and live these wonderful lessons of perseverance, faith, forgiveness and love.
 As we all grow in the Truth, may our goal be to "seek our brethren" in these last days, so that when the Lord Jesus Christ returns, we will be waiting and hoping for his appearing!